Master of Education in Special Education

 Concentration in Assistive Technology

-The following courses are required for graduation with a ME SpEd degree at University of Louisville.
+The following courses are required for graduation with a M.Ed. in Special Education degree at University of Louisville.

 |Inquiry (9 hours)|